How to Make and Assemble Envelope Liners

 What paper should I print on?

 Text-weight paper or thin cardstock.
-Liners have to fold with the envelope flap, so skip the heavy cardstock — it won't crease cleanly and can crack.
+Liners have to fold with the envelope flap, so skip the heavy cardstock.
+It won't crease cleanly and can crack.

 Do the liners come pre-cut?